 To get around this, most clothing MLMs operate through an inventory model.
 LuLaRoe is one example of this, Matilda Jane Clothing is another.
 This model means that you need to stock the items first and then resell them.
 Because you’re offering clothes, you’re going to need a considerable inventory, with multiple sizes and styles.

 Note: Phrasing on the Agnes & Dora site suggests that distributors do get a replicated website, so they can make sales this way.
 However, it isn’t clear whether a physical inventory is needed as well.
 I personally suspect distributors will need some products on hand, as it’s rare to see a clothing MLM that doesn’t require stock.

 Thankfully, distributors for Agnes & Dora do get to pick their own inventory.
 This gives you flexibility, especially as audiences will vary in the styles that they like.
 But, you can still end up with a setup that looks something like this:

 All of the items here seem to be part of her inventory, which suggests considerable investment.
-In fact, the starting cost is either $3,500 or $5,000.
+In fact, the starting cost was either $3,500 or $5,000.
 That fee provides the starting inventory, although you’ll need more as you go along.
 This style has some definite disadvantages, although some people do enjoy it.